In this article

 Someone with AUD is never cured.
 They manage their disorder and choose to live soberly every day.

-When you are involved with a partner committed to sober living, even if relapse occurs, it’s possible to have a healthy relationship with an alcoholic.
+When you are involved with a partner committed to sober living, even if relapse occurs, you can have a healthy relationship with an alcoholic.

 The best thing you can do if you want to sustain a romantic relationship with someone with AUD is to learn how to support them.
 You can do this by seeking therapy individually and by building a strong support system of your own.